Overview

-Dynamic content allows you to display different email content for different audiences.
+Dynamic content lets you show different email content to different audiences.
 Knak connects to Marketo variables and segmentations to control these variations.

 Prerequisites